espressif/idf-eclipse-plugin/docs/OpenOCD Debugging.md

 ![](images/OpenOCDDebug_5.png)

 ## Debugger Tab
-In the `Debugger` tab, all parameters are automatically configured to start debugging, you just need to check if the "Config options" line is appropriate for your board.
+In the `Debugger` tab, all parameters are automatically configured to start debugging, you just need to check if the `Config options` line is appropriate for your board.
 It automatically adjusts based on `Flash voltage` and `Board` options.
-If you expand the list of boards, only those that match the selected `Target` will appear..
-So, for example, if the selected target is esp32, you will not see `ESP32-S2-KALUGA-1` in the list, to see it there, you need to change the target to esp32s2 first.
-The second option on the debugger tab, which depends on the target, is the gdb executable, which is also automatically and dynamically configured based on the target you choose.
+If you expand the list of boards, only those that match the selected `Target` will appear.
+So, for example, if the selected target is `esp32`, you will not see `ESP32-S2-KALUGA-1` in the list, to see it there, you need to change the target to `esp32s2` first.
+The second option in the debugger tab, which depends on the target, is the `gdb executable`, which is also automatically and dynamically configured based on the target you choose.

 ![](images/OpenOCDDebug_6.png)